Morning or night, navel pastrami makes a perfect meal. And here’s my fav ways to enjoy it.

 Pastrami Cold Cuts

-The classic type we’re all most familiar with are cold cuts, i.e. sliced pastrami that you buy at the deli counter.
+The classic type we’re all most familiar with is cold cuts, i.e. sliced pastrami that you buy at the deli counter.
 It makes for a great sandwich if you treat it right, but that’s a lesson for another time.

 The second kind of pastrami is an item that butchers started selling a few years ago.
 It’s a brisket that’s covered in a pastrami seasoning.
-You purchase the meat raw and you cook it as you would cook a corned beef, or bake it in the oven covered in water for 3 hours.
+You purchase the meat raw and you cook it as you would cook corned beef, or bake it in the oven covered in water for 3 hours.
 You can also cook it in a bag in the Crock-Pot with water for 6 hours on low.
-Preferably you should buy second cut if using this last cooking method.
+Preferably you should buy second-cut if using this last cooking method.

-Now for the version I prefer (and the one featured in the photos): Navel Pastrami.
+Now for the version that I prefer (and the one featured in the photos): Navel Pastrami.
 It’s fatty.
 It’s what pastrami was meant to be.

 Navel Pastrami (such as the one sold by Meal Mart) comes in a cooking bag and is actually pre-cooked.
-Some stores cut the 4 pound navel pastrami into 4-5 chunks and sell each chunk individually in a vacuum-sealed bag.
+Some stores cut the 4-pound navel pastrami into 4-5 chunks and sell each chunk individually in a vacuum-sealed bag.
 Many people place a small chunk of navel pastrami directly into the cholent.
 I prefer keeping it in the cooking bag (or vacuum-sealed bag) so that the cholent doesn’t get all that fat.

 How to Prepare Navel Pastrami